spiral/docs/docs/en/framework/container.md

 ### DeferredFactory

-The `Spiral\Core\Config\DeferredFactory` binding enables you to bind deferred factories to the container using array callables.
+The `Spiral\Core\Config\DeferredFactory` binding enables you to bind deferred factory to the container using a special array callable.

 ```php
 use Spiral\Core\Config\DeferredFactory;